 Segmenting results is one of the best ways to gain deeper insight beyond the average user's behavior.
 It's a powerful way to step up your experimentation program.

 Feature tests don’t include “out-of-the-box” attributes like browser, device, or location attributes (these attributes are included in our Web project).
 Optimizely’s SDKs are platform-agnostic: we don't assume which attributes are available in your application or what the format is.
 In feature tests, all segmentation is based on the custom attributes that you create.

 - Create the custom attributes that you want to use for Results page segmentation.

-- Create audiences based on your custom attributes.
+- Target audiences based on your custom attributes.

-- Pass the custom attributes into the Activate, Track, and Get Variation functions for your experiment or app.
-For an example, see Pass in attributes for segmenting results.
+- Pass the custom attributes into the Track and Get Variation functions for your experiment or app.
+For an example, see the audience attributes topic in your language's SDK reference.

 After you define custom attributes and pass them in the SDK, they'll be available as segmentation options from the drop-down menu at the top of the Results page.

 You can segment your entire Results page or the results for an individual metric.
 Segmenting results helps you get more out of your data by generating valuable insights about your user.